itthinx/affiliates/readme.txt

 == Changelog ==

+= 2.8.1 =
+* Fixed a PHP Warning when saving a user profile.

 = 2.8.0 =
 * Added a setup notice with links to the page generation and integration sections.
 * Improved the configuration section and replaced the Options menu item with Settings.